HcwXd/Interactive-Lab-Hub/Final Project/README.md

 ### Facial impression translation

 To translate the facial impressions to emojis, we utilized what we have learned and used in Lab5.
 We used Teachable Machine service to help us train a Computer Vision model that can identify whether a user's facial impression is indicating a good mood or not.
-By doing so, we can adjust the emoji on the user's status board accordingly.
+By doing so, we can adjust the emoji on the user's status dashboard accordingly.

 ## Design